A wild girl from the sea walked towards me

-This is not the first mermaid I have painted.
 In March I painted a mermaid on foam board for a prop in a dance show.
-On occasion, I painted mermaids in journals while others were painted on a canvas, here This mermaid sings a melancholy song for her lost love.
+On occasion, I have painted mermaids in journals while others were painted on a canvas, here This mermaid sings a melancholy song for her lost love.

-And since the mermaid in this post came about quite easily on that piece of reclaimed deck board, I might just paint more of them before the end of summer.
+And since the mermaid in this post came about quite easily on reclaimed deck board, I might just paint more of them in the future.

 I think she looks quite lovely hanging out by the family pool.